 Section 7.1.4 Traffic Counts

 GDOT maintains an extensive traffic counting program which includes daily volume counts, vehicle classification counts, and hourly counts.
-These count locations were joined to the model network in more than 5,000 locations.
-For the daily volume counts, the same conversion factors used for the AADT to AWDT VMT calculations were applied to the observed counts for comparing against the model estimates.
+Data from these count locations were used to obtain the 2019 daily counts at more than 5,000 locations.
 The daily counts were compared against the model in several ways including:

 • Volume groups